gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She handed the sketchbook to her mother.
-Emotions chased one another across her face: confusion, shock, dumbstruck wonder, and then something Maddy hadn't seen in far too long---hope.
+Emotions chased one another across her face: confusion, shock, dumbstruck wonder, and then something Maddy hadn't seen in far too long—hope.
 "Where did you get this?"
 she whispered.